-- Approvals for a total of 50 mCi or more of sources, or - approvals for storage of gauges in open bay laboratories.
+- Approvals for a total of 50 mCi or more of sources, or - approvals for use of sources in open bay laboratories.

 Sealed sources classified as exempt by RLSS may have reduced security and control requirements; however, written instructions for exempt source use will be provided.